Groumy/Groumy.github.io/_drafts/2015-04-05-exhausting-encumbrance.md

-for determining exhaustion.</li><li>Wearing an Heavy armor, but while meeting the armor's strength prerequisite, or carrying an medium load, while performing a strenuous activity, make that activiy count as two (2) for determining exhaustion.ÿÿ </li></ul>That way, a average human (10 in all stats) would be able to walk in a full plate for about 3 hours before starting to feel exhaustion kicking in.
+for determining exhaustion.</li><li>Wearing an Heavy armor, but while meeting the armor's strength prerequisite, or carrying an medium load, while performing a strenuous activity, make that activiy count as two (2) for determining exhaustion.ï¿½ï¿½ </li></ul>That way, a average human (10 in all stats) would be able to walk in a full plate for about 3 hours before starting to feel exhaustion kicking in.
 (3*3 (for not meeting the strength prerequisite) = 9 vs 10 (constitution score)).

-On the other hand, a character with 15 in Strength and 14 in constitution (a regular level 1 fighter) would be ableÿ to wear it and walk with it for 7 hours before starting to make exhaustion saving throws.
-Orÿ (7*2 (for meeting the strength prerequisite) vs 14 (constitution score)).
+On the other hand, a character with 15 in Strength and 14 in constitution (a regular level 1 fighter) would be ableï¿½ to wear it and walk with it for 7 hours before starting to make exhaustion saving throws.
+Orï¿½ (7*2 (for meeting the strength prerequisite) vs 14 (constitution score)).

 Sounds good to me.